litneet64/etherblob-explorer/README.md

 * **ASCII String Dump**: search for ASCII strings inside data.
 * **Entropy-Based Search**: use Shannon's Entropy as a measure tool to search for natural language text (e.g. UTF-8 Unicode), encrypted/compressed files or anything the user seems viable with user-supplied entropy limits.

-**IMPORTANT**: The order showed here is used _under-the-hood_ for discarding searches with other methods (e.g. if file is found via `embedded files` then it won't attempt to search using `file headers`, `ascii string dump` nor `entropy` as it's not likely to find anything meaningful if previous methods were already successful).
+**IMPORTANT**: The order showed here is used _under-the-hood_ for discarding searches with other methods (e.g. if file is found via `embedded files` then it won't attempt to search using `file headers`, `ascii string dump` nor `entropy`) as it's not likely to find anything meaningful if previous methods were already successful.

 ### Misc